Child Support Calculator

 Financial circumstances existing at the time of the divorce are likely to change.
 Loss of a job or unexpected health issues may significantly reduce a person's income.
 Similarly, job promotions, annual bonuses and profitable returns on investments can substantially increase annual income.
 When there is a significant change in financial circumstances, either parent may ask the court to modify the child support payment.
 Documentation will be required to support the modification.
 This may include medical records, layoff notices and current pay stubs, tax returns, evidence of effort to find new employment and other financial documents.

 Payment of child support is usually required until a child is emancipated.
 Statistics indicate that less than 50% of children owed support actually receive the full court ordered amount each month.
 Divorce may terminate a marriage, but the relationship between parent and child endures.
 Payment of adequate support on a regular schedule demonstrates an ongoing commitment to the child regardless of circumstances while also setting a positive example of parental responsibility.
-If you questions concerning the child support calculator and how child support is calculated in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial in office consultation.
+If you questions concerning the child support calculator and how child support is calculated in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for an initial consultation.